-The simplest type of calibration involves using 21% 02 (ambient room air) and 0% 02 (100% nitrogen) to produce 2 calibration points.
+The simplest type of calibration involves using 21% O2 (ambient room air) and 0% O2 (100% nitrogen) to produce 2 calibration points.
 If measurements are limited to a very small range and high accuracy is required, we recommend that an oxygen-nitrogen gas mixture, which has an oxygen concentration similar to that of the substance being tested, be used in place of the air.
-100% nitrogen should always be used to determine the zero point, thereby allowing compensation for the "dark current."
+100% nitrogen or a 2% solution of sodium sulfite should always be used to determine the zero point, and thereby, allow compensation for the "dark current."

-First, bubble the higher level O2 gas through the solution containing the electrode.
+First, bubble the higher level O_2 gas through the solution containing the electrode.
 Allow 10 to 15 minutes for the solution to equilibrate with the gas.
-If using the Chemical Microsensor, dial the FINE GAIN until the displayed PO2 matches that of precalibrated gas.
-(The COARSE GAIN should be preset to 10(-10)).
-Set the COARSE ZERO two orders of magnitude above that of COARSE GAIN.
-Example: If COARSE GAIN is set to 10(-10), COARSE ZERO should be set to 10(-12).
+If using the Chemical Microsensor, dial the FINE GAIN until the displayed PO_2 matches that of the precalibrated gas.
+(The COARSE GAIN should be preset to read 10^{-7}).
+Set the COARSE ZERO two orders of magnitude above that of the COARSE GAIN.
+Example: If COARSE GAIN is set to 10^{-10} , COARSE ZERO should be set to 10^{-12} .

 Next, bubble 100% nitrogen until the solution is saturated.
-As previously mentioned, there will be small residual or "dark current" displayed.
-This small offset (normally less than 10% of the direct current reading at 21% 02) must be subtracted electronically at the amplifier.
+As previously mentioned, there will be a small residual or "dark current" displayed.
+This small offset (normally less than 10% of the direct current reading at $21\% O_2$) must be subtracted electronically at the amplifier.
 On the Chemical Microsensor, the FINE ZERO control is used.
 Set the FINE ZERO until a reading of 00.0 is displayed on the amplifier.
 Repeat this procedure (with both gases) readjusting the FINE GAIN as necessary to complete an accurate calibration.
-The electrode is now ready to be removed from the calibration media and inserted into the experimental media (see PRECAUTIONS, III B).
+The electrode is now ready to be removed from the calibrating media and inserted into the experimental media (see PRECAUTIONS, III B).
 A reference electrode must also be used in the experimental media.
-The reference electrode does not need to be adjacent to the 723 Microelectrode as long as there is electrical conduction or continuity between the two electrodes.
+The reference electrode does not need to be adjacent to the 760 Microelectrode as long as there is electrical conduction or continuity between the two electrodes.